Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 But, what If your salary increases?
 Can you insure that salary increase?

 Yes.
-That is where a guaranteed purchase option helps.
+That is where a guaranteed insurability option helps.
 This option allows you to purchase more disability insurance in the future as your salary grows.
 The advantage?
 You DO NOT have to go through underwriting again.
 How great is that?
+Note: some companies call this a future increase option.

 It is the length of time that elapses before disability benefits begin.
-For example, if you select a 90 day elimination period, your eligibility begins on the 91st day.
+It is based on disability claim.
+For example, if you select a 90-day elimination period, you’ll be eligible for disability benefits on the 91st day.
 However, typically with carriers, you won’t receive your benefit until 30 days later (day 120 of disability or so).
 This means you need to have adequate savings to carry you and your family until benefits begin.

 For long-term disability insurance, you can go as low as 30 days for a waiting period.